 - Another fun idea is to offer butternut squash soup shots right off the bat.
 Serve them on the welcome table as guests enter.

-- Serve one or two soups since this is a seated dinner party (see recipes at bottom).
+- Serve one or two hearty soups since this is a seated dinner party (see recipes at bottom).

-HOSTESS TIP: For a variety of soups, try setting up a soup bar instead.
+PARTY TIP: For a variety of soups, try setting up a soup bar instead.

-What to Serve with Soup at a Dinner Party
+What to serve with soup at a dinner party

-Side items that pair well with soup are varied and will depend on the type of soup you’re serving.
+Items that pair well with soup are varied and will depend on the type of soup you’re serving.
 In general you want to add sides that compliment the soup in texture and flavor.

 - Another great salad to try is this butternut squash baby kale salad.
 It’s wonderful for fall and winter.